 Do I have to be a customer for an entire year to earn capital credits?

 No, capital credits are calculated based upon a member's monthly bills.
-If you are billed for a service even one month, you will accumulate some capital credits, if ASTAC earned positive margins in that year.
-Capital credits are calculated by ASTAC for everyone who purchased services during a year in which the Cooperative earned positive margins.
+If you are billed for a service even one month, you will accumulate some capital credits, if ASTAC earned positive net tax margins in that year.
+Capital credits are calculated by ASTAC for everyone who purchased services during a year in which the Cooperative earned positive net tax margins.
 No special action is required to start a capital credit account.
 Your membership with ASTAC activates your capital credits account immediately.

 Will I receive a capital credits check every year?

-No. The Board of Directors must authorize a retirement before you receive a retirement check.
+Not necessarily.
+The Board of Directors must authorize a retirement before you receive a retirement check.
 ASTAC has retired capital credits through the year 1986.
 When considering a retirement, the Board analyzes the financial health of the Cooperative and will not authorize a retirement if ASTAC cannot afford it.
 The receipt of a statement does not guarantee a payment is forthcoming in the near future.

 What happens to my capital credits when I leave ASTAC's service area or my business closes?

 Your capital credits remain on the books in your name and member number until they are retired.
-Beause payments are made many years after capital credits are earned, it is your responsibility to ensure that ASTAC always has your current mailing address.
+Because payments are made many years after capital credits are earned, it is your responsibility to ensure that ASTAC always has your current mailing address.